neurobin/JLIVECD/README.md

 ## Project and Global configuration

 It works with both global and local configuration files.
-Using local project wise config files, you can skip prompts that need answers from user input.
+Using config files, you can skip prompts that need answers from user input.
 Local (project wise) config is prioritized over global config.

+Global configuration file: `/usr/local/JLIVECD/.config`

+Local configuration file: `config.conf` file in your project directory.

-# Requirements:
+# Dependencies:

 1. bash (This is generally installed by default in most Linux distros)
 2. squashfs-tools